Prices shown for your local Amazon store. Switch to US

-IPL Hair Removal by Skin Type: Who Can Use It Safely?
+IPL Hair Removal by Skin Type: Complete Safety Guide 2026

 IPL (Intense Pulsed Light) works by emitting broad-spectrum light that's absorbed by melanin in the hair follicle, converting to heat that disables the follicle.
 The problem: the same light also gets absorbed by melanin in the skin.
 On darker skin tones, this creates a real risk of burns, hyperpigmentation, or hypopigmentation.